-Damp stables offer a favourable climate for mastitis and other pathogenic agents.
-The number of germs and bacteria in the stall cover must be as low as possible.
+Damp barns create a climate in which mastitis and other pathogenic agents appear more.
+The number of germs and bacteria in the stalls must be as low as possible.
 Hygiene in the dairy barn is therefore very important.
 Optimum ventilation allows the stalls to dry well, which means that bacteria can multiply less quickly.
-Fewer bacteria in the stall means fewer bacteria on the teats and therefore less risk of udder infection.
+Fewer bacteria in the stall means fewer bacteria on the udders and therefore less risk of udder infection.

 If the climate in the barn is not optimal, many other problems, besides mastitis, can arise:

 - Heat stress

 - Nuisance from flies

 These problems result in a lower milk yield with a loss of turnover as a result.

 Poor ventilation can be recognized by excessive condensation and rust, especially at the rafters of the dairy barn.
 Spider webs are often an indication of insufficient air flow.
 Other signs of poor ventilation include ammonia air, excessive coughing or visible condensation on the animals' backs.

 An optimal barn climate therefore contributes to the health and performance of the cows and the farm.
 Good ventilation means the even exchange of stable air with fresh outside air.
 The required speed of air exchange depends on a number of variables, including the conditions of the outside air (temperature and humidity), animal population and density.
 It is extremely important to prevent excessive air movements and drafts in the house.
 That makes cows more susceptible to diseases.